 Examples

-In this page, we use the system-bath tool to solve dynamics of some simple system-bath problems and study the quality of the corresponding quantum simulation.
+In this section, we use the system-bath tool to solve the dynamics of some simple system-bath problems and study the quality of the corresponding quantum simulation.
 Notebooks with the examples are available in the examples repository of the HQS Noise App.

-We first look at a system coupled to one bosonic mode, described by the Hamiltonian
+We first look at a system that is coupled to a single bosonic mode and is described by the Hamiltonian

 \[ H = \frac{\Delta}{2}\sigma_z + \frac{1}{2}\sigma_x(g a + g^* a^\dagger) + \omega_0 a^\dagger a \nobreakspace . \]

 The coupling to the bosonic mode is ultrastrong, \(g\sim\omega_0\).
 This makes the representation of the bath using spins challenging, but not impossible.
-Below, we show how the bosonic bath can be represented by a spin bath.
-We assume that the system qubit is noiseless, the bath qubit noise is due to decay and dephasing, and that the noise is "on" constantly.
+Below is a demonstration of how the bosonic bath can be represented by a spin bath.
+We assume the following: the system qubit is noiseless, the bath qubit noise is due to decay and dephasing, and the noise is always "on".

-For each Trotter step, we need to correctly scale the phases of the digitally implemented small-angle gates, so that the physical broadening matches with the model broadening.
+For each Trotter step, we must correctly scale the phases of the digitally implemented small-angle gates so that the physical broadening matches with the model broadening.
 For example, we need to fix the phase of the system-bath coupling so that:

 \[ \begin{align} &\varphi_g \equiv g_\textrm{simulation}\tau_\textrm{simulation} = \frac{g_\textrm{fit}}{\gamma_\textrm{fit}} {\cal N} \\ & {\cal N} = D \gamma_\textrm{physical}\tau_\textrm{physical} \nobreakspace , \end{align} \]

-where \(D\) is the circuit depth.
+where \(D\) s the circuit depth.
 It accounts for the accumulation of the noise.
-The parameter \({\cal N}\) is then a measure of total infidelity of one Trotter step.
+The parameter \({\cal N}\) is then used to quantify the total infidelity of one Trotter step.

-To demonstrate the possibility to also include bath-qubit dephasing to effective broadening, we consider the case where the boson-mode-broadening \(\kappa\) is reproduced by an equal contribution from qubit decay \(\gamma\) and dephasing \(\Gamma\),
+To demonstrate the possibility of including dephasing on the bath qubit in the effective broadening, we consider the case where the bosonic mode broadening \(\kappa\) is reproduced by an equal contribution from qubit decay \(\gamma\) and dephasing \(\Gamma\),

 \[ \begin{align} \kappa &= \gamma + 2\Gamma \\ \gamma &= 2\Gamma = \frac{\kappa}{2} , . \end{align} \]